Appendix E. Generating SSL Certificates

 $ openssl req -noout -text -in request.csr

-2.Create a signed certificated, based on the request and the existing CA certificate, by using the command:
+2.To create a signed certificated based on the request and the existing CA certificate, use the command:

 $ openssl x509 -req -days 365 -CA ca.crt -CAkey ca.key -set_serial 01 -in request.csr -out sigcert.crt